-- 11. Technology development focusses on the knowledge areas.
+11. Technology development focusses on the knowledge areas.
 For each technology area, environmental scan is conducted and technology base available within the country is identified.
 In order to optimise the developmental timeline, technologies for which feasibility exists are classified into three categories depending upon level of technology and timeframes for indigenisation.
-Technologies for which sufficient order quantity are available and technology easily accessible are reserved for industry.
-Where higher level of technology is required, help of academia is sought and technologies which are futuristic in nature or not feasible for development due to cost considerations vis-à-vis numbers involved, are reserved for DRDO. - 12.
-Product development is aimed at indigenisation of a specific product.
-Development of products is the preferred mode of indigenisation in situations where urgent import substitution is required. - 13.
-Agencies Involved in Indigenisation.
-Though all professional directorates are involved in indigenisation of equipment/systems/spares to certain extent, the indigenisation in the IN is undertaken primarily by three agencies:-
+Technologies for which sufficient order quantity is available and technology easily accessible are reserved for industry.
+Where higher level of technology is required, help of academia is sought and technologies which are futuristic in nature or not feasible for development due to cost considerations vis-à-vis numbers involved, are reserved for DRDO.

+12. Product development is aimed at indigenisation of a specific product.
+Development of products is the preferred mode of indigenisation in situations where urgent import substitution is required.

+13. Agencies Involved in Indigenisation.
+Though all professional directorates form an inseparable and important part of the indigenisation of equipment/systems/spares, the indigenisation in the IN is coordinated by following three agencies for their respective verticals:-

-- (a) Directorate of Indigenisation: Ship systems. - (b) Directorate of Air Projects and Plans: Aviation systems. - (c) Directorate of Armament Production and Indigenisation: Armament systems. - 14.
-Items Being Imported for Shipbuilding.
+- (a) Directorate of Indigenisation: Ship systems. - (b) Directorate of Air Projects and Plans: Aviation systems.

+(c) Directorate of Armament Production and Indigenisation: Armament systems.

+14. Items Being Imported for Shipbuilding.
 The major items used in the ship-building programme that are still being imported and need to be indigenised are tabulated below:-